umbraco/UmbracoDocs/Extending/Backoffice-Tours/index.md

 A CSS selector for the element you wish to highlight.
 The tour step will position it self near the element.

-A lot of elements in the umbraco backoffice have a data-element attribute.
-It's recommended to use that, because id and class are subject to changes.
-Eg
+A lot of elements in the Umbraco backoffice have a data-element attribute.
+It's recommended to use that, because id and class are subject to changes. e.g

 	[data-element='section-content']